sameersaeed/simple-drawer/README.md

 # Simple Drawer

-A python script which, using subprocess and pyautogui modules, launches MS Paint on a Windows computer and then draws a square and some random lines
+A python script which uses the subprocess and pyautogui modules to launch MS Paint on a Windows computer and then draw a square and some random lines